Dr. Diego Ardenghi DDS, MA (Educ), MSc, Dip. Pros, FRCD (C) Assistant Professor

 Dr. Dean Kolbinson received his DMD degree from the College of Dentistry, University of Saskatchewan and his Master of Science in Dentistry degree and Certificate in Oral Medicine from the University of Washington.
 He is a Fellow of the Royal College of Dentists of Canada in Oral Medicine.
 He is a full-time Professor, with a part-time oral medicine clinical practice, at the College of Dentistry.

 Dr. Judy Monteith was born in Saskatoon and raised in rural Saskatchewan.
-In 1984 she graduated from the College of Dentistry, University of Saskatchewan.
+In 1984, she graduated from the College of Dentistry, University of Saskatchewan.
 Following graduation she practiced dentistry in Saskatoon, worked for the Saskatchewan Dental Plan and taught in Removable Prosthodontics.
 She relocated to practice in Southern Ontario in 1988 until her return in 1999.
 Since then she has been in private practice and has taught primarily in Operative Dentistry, Fixed Prosthodontics and Removable Prosthodontics.
-Her current role, mentoring in the Student Dental Clinic as a Group Practice Leader, is one she finds most rewarding.
+Her current role, mentoring the Student Dental Clinic, is one she finds most rewarding.

 Dr. Francisco Otero-Cagide Associate Professor